 How much money do I need to buy a house in total for these one-time costs?

 Let’s use our example of a $300,000 home.
 Typically, you’ll need 20% ($60,000) for the down payment, 5% for the closing costs ($15,000), roughly $3,000 for the appraisal, inspection, and extra prepaid expenses.
 The costs truly add up, and quickly.

 But don’t be discouraged by all of these expenses.
-There’s hope to be found in way of certain programs, such as the Hero Home Program™.
+There’s hope to be found in way of certain programs, such as the Hero Home Programs™.
 Future homeowners can save thousands of dollars when they use these customized services.

 On top of the one-time expenses that you’ll encounter in the home buying process, you’ll also want to consider long-term ongoing expenses including your monthly mortgage, taxes, and maintenance of the home.
-As the homeowner, you’ll be responsible from here on out to oversee the property.
+As the homeowner, you’ll be responsible from here on out to overseeing the property.